-You have access to 15-minute GOES shortwave infrared imagery to help monitor hot spots.
+You have access to 15 or 30-minute GOES shortwave infrared imagery to help monitor hot spots.
 But the relatively poor pixel resolution, limited radiometric sensitivity, and occasional movement (or jittering) of the imagery don’t let you accurately identify all of the hot spots and their coverage, or characterize their temperature very well.

+[Note that current GOES imager only offers 30 min imagery every 3 hours.]